MLW Never Say Never (2021)

-Never Say Never (2021) was a professional wrestling supercard event produced by Major League Wrestling (MLW), which aired on March 31, 2021, as a special episode of Fusion on fubo Sports Network and YouTube.
+Never Say Never (2021) was a special episode of MLW Fusion which aired on March 31, 2021 on Fubo Sports Network and MLW's YouTube channel.
 It was the fourth event under the Never Say Never chronology.

 Three professional wrestling matches were contested at the event.
 In the main event, Jacob Fatu retained the World Heavyweight Championship against Calvin Tankman, thus ending Tankman's undefeated streak in MLW.
 The undercard featured matches between Contra Unit and Injustice, in which Jordan Oliver defeated Simon Gotch and Myron Reed defeated Daivari.

 Production

 Background

 On December 9, 2019, it was announced on MLW's website that the 2020 edition of Never Say Never would take place at the Melrose Ballroom in New York, New York on July 16, 2020.
 However, MLW postponed all of its tapings due to the COVID-19 pandemic after the AAA vs MLW tapings in March.
 Never Say Never was postponed to February 4, 2021 at the Melrose Ballroom in New York City.